 He identified with the grass roots in terms of compositional themes and live shows.
 Almost all his fellow musicians were dressed with African relics of ancient times to depict the true African image of the band.
 And more generally, Akeeb Kareem and his band deeply lived and embraced the Afro panafricanism political emancipation movement, while having a very proactive and opened relationship with Western countries’ musicians and culture.
 All of them were simply led by a global will to spread love, peace and unity!

-He left the country during the 80’ s, his last record out in 84 called Amebo was doing well in the market.
-It was occupying a confortable slot on the hit parade chart.
-He created a unique sound, another original afro soul fusion!
+He left the country during the 80’s while his last record out in 84 called “Amebo” was doing well in the market, occupying a comfortable slot in the top charts.

 Akeeb has created a unique sound, another original Afro Soul Fusion!
 Enjoy!